calvintwr/issable/README.md

 >*Issable* -- Your Swiss Army Knife for runtime payload sanitisation and type-checking.
+Provides actionable error messges out-of-the-box.

+There should be no learning curve for runtime payload sanitisation and type-checking.
+Issable is lightweight, readable, and extensible when required.

 ## Installation
 ```